 Register underground storage tanks with MassDEP, notify the agency of changes in their status, and report the results of third-party inspections.

 Regulations, Policies & Compliance

-Environmental and fire prevention regulations that apply to the use and storage of gasoline and other motor fuels, the installation and operation of underground storage tanks, and the cleanup of oil and hazardous material releases.
+Environmental regulations that apply to the use and storage of gasoline and other motor fuels, the installation and operation of underground storage tanks, and the cleanup of oil and hazardous material releases.

 - Frequently Asked Questions: 310 CMR 80.00

 Learn more about the requirements of the new MassDEP regulations.

 - Underground Storage Tank (UST) Program Compliance Information

 Learn about UST registration, third-party inspections, compliance deadlines and more.